 The Global Agenda Council on Urbanization recognizes that informality has negative and positive sides.
 On the one hand, informal settlements and the informal economy are coping mechanisms in the absence of functional civil and economic institutions.
-On the other, they represent an impressive display of entrepreneurship and job creation at the hands of people.
-Many quality of life and business innovations have been born on the edge of legality when government has not seen or has intentionally ignored informal settlements and commerce.
+Yet they also represent an impressive display of entrepreneurship and job creation at the hands of people.
+Many quality of life and business innovations have been born on the edge of legality when government has not seen or intentionally ignored informal settlements and commerce.